Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 \mypar{Tukey-depth Mechanism.} Our first algorithm adapts a well-known approach to estimating the location of a distribution with differential privacy.
-Briefly, we sample from the distribution defined by the exponential mechanism~\cite{McSherryT07} based on the Tukey depth, but restricted to a data-dependent set of possibe outputs---those points with Tukey depth at least $\frac{1}{4}$.
+Briefly, we sample from the distribution defined by the exponential mechanism based on the Tukey depth, but restricted to a data-dependent set of possible outputs---those points with Tukey depth at least $\frac{1}{4}$.
 To ensure differential privacy, we add a private check that the data set is ``safe,'' which we perform before running the main mechanism.

 In more detail, our starting point is the \textit{exponential mechanism}~\cite{McSherryT07}.
-In this context, the exponential mechanism samples a point $y\in \R^d$ from the distribution with probability density roughly proportional to $\exp(-\eps q(x;y))$, where $q(x;y)$ is a score function that indicates how good a match $y$ is for the data set at hand.
+In this context, the exponential mechanism samples a point $y\in \R^d$ from the distribution with density roughly proportional to $\exp(-\eps q(x;y))$, where $q(x;y)$ is a score function that indicates how good a match $y$ is for the data set $x$ at hand.
 To instantiate the mechanism, one must choose (i) a score function that rewards values $y$ that are close to mean $\mu$ in the unknown Mahalanobis metric, and (ii) a set of candidate values $y$ from which to sample.
 For (i), we choose $q(x;y) = nT_x(y)$ where $T_x$ is the \textit{Tukey depth} of a point, defined as

 For normally distributed data, the Tukey depth ranges from 0 (outside the convex hull of the data points) to about $1/2$ (near the mean $\mu$).
 The point of maximal Tukey depth, called the \textit{Tukey median}, is well-known as a robust estimator of the mean of a Gaussian distribution.
+In general, the expectation of Tukey depth over the draw of the data can be cleanly described in terms of the Gaussian cumulative distribution function.
+See the supplementary material for further technical details.

-Using the exponential mechanism with the Tukey depth as the score function is a well-established idea.
-In one dimension, it is now the standard algorithm for approximating the median (e.g. \cite{Smith11}), and its high-dimensional variant was studied in previous \cite{KaplanSS20} and concurrent~\cite{LiuKKO21} work.\footnote{ We became aware of Liu et al.'s work \cite{LiuKKO21} while we were working on this project.
+Using the exponential mechanism with Tukey depth as the score function is a well-established idea.
+In one dimension, it is now the standard algorithm for approximating the median (e.g., \cite{Smith11}), and its high-dimensional variant was studied in previous \cite{KaplanSS20} and concurrent~\cite{RamseyC21,LiuKKO21} work.\footnote{ We became aware of Liu et al.'s work \cite{LiuKKO21} while we were working on this project.
 Our empirically rescaled Gaussian algorithm is entirely independent of their work, but the presentation and parts of the analysis of our Tukey-based algorithm were influenced by their approach.